James Outman Player Props: Dodgers vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.9 K/9, which ranks 17th in the league.
+- The pitching staff for the Pirates has a collective 8.8 K/9, which ranks 16th in MLB.

-- The Pirates have the ninth-ranked team ERA among all MLB pitching staffs (3.64).
+- The Pirates have the 10th-ranked team ERA among all league pitching staffs (3.78).

-- Pirates pitchers combine to give up 20 home runs (0.9 per game), the sixth-fewest in baseball.
+- The Pirates allow the fifth-fewest home runs in baseball (21 total, 0.9 per game).

-- Oviedo makes the start for the Pirates, his fifth of the season.
-He is 2-1 with a 2.22 ERA and 25 strikeouts in 24 1/3 innings pitched.
+- Contreras (2-1) takes the mound for the Pirates in his fifth start of the season.
+He's put together a 4.57 ERA in 21 2/3 innings pitched, with 19 strikeouts.

-- In his last time out on Wednesday against the Colorado Rockies, the righty threw six innings, giving up one earned run while surrendering three hits.
+- The righty's last time out came on Thursday against the Cincinnati Reds, when he tossed 6 2/3 innings, surrendering one earned run while giving up five hits.

+- The 23-year-old has amassed an ERA of 4.57, with 7.9 strikeouts per nine innings, in four games this season.
+Opposing hitters have a .284 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.